-Annual pension contributions are substantial, at \$1.31 billion in fiscal 2009 and \$1.37 billion budgeted for fiscal 2010.
-These amounts satisfy annually required pension contributions, which were reduced by \$100 million in March-providing budget relief-when the commonwealth lengthened the amortization period from 2023 to 2025.
+Annual pension contributions are substantial, and the governor's budget calls for a \$1.4 billion contribution in fiscal 2011.
 The commonwealth dramatically improved pension funding during the 1990s, rising from 29% in 1990 to 85% in 2000.
 The most recent actuarial valuation, as of January 1, 2009 revealed the funded ratio had fallen from 79% in 2008 to 63%, following significant investment loses.
-The commonwealth is currently undertaking a major study of pension benefits, which may result in reductions to the pension liability.
-Massachusetts' other post employment benefits (OPEB) liability could add substantial budget pressures in the future, as is also likely in other states.
-Assuming no pre-funding of costs, Massachusetts' liability is \$15.6 billion.
-Assuming partial pre-funding, the liability declines to about \$11.6 billion with an annual required contribution (ARC) of approximately \$981 million.
-In fiscal 2008 the commonwealth budget created an irrevocable trust fund to begin funding the commonwealth's OPEB liability and \$400 million was transferred into the fund; no additional funds have been transferred since fiscal 2008.
+The governor has proposed pension reforms which are estimated to save \$2 billion over 30 years.
+Massachusetts' other post employment benefits (OPEB) liability could add substantial budget pressures in the future, as is also likely in most other states.
+The January 1, 2009 valuation of the plan shows a \$15.3 billion liability, with just \$277 million of assets.
+No funds have been contributed to the trust fund since 2008.
+The governor has proposed dedicating a small portion of future excess capital gains tax revenues to the OPEB liability and also has proposed reforms to reduce the liability, including raising the retirement age.